tymber-framework/tymber/packages/common/README.md

-<h1>PostgreSQL module of the Tymber framework</h1>
+<h1>Common module of the Tymber framework</h1>

-The PostgreSQL module (DB & PubSubService components).
+The internals of the framework.

 **Table of contents**